 Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 While you can often rely on the kindness of strangers throughout your travels, it’s also wise to take extra precautions to protect yourself.
-From stocking up on theft proof clothing, learning self defense, or foregoing alcoholic beverages, you’ve got to have your own back as a solo female traveler.
+From packing up on theft-proof clothing to learning self-defense or foregoing alcoholic beverages, you’ve got to have your own back as a solo female traveler.

 So what can you do to ensure your solo travel adventures are both fun and safe?